Q: What is the Cinderella Project of Maine?

-A: The Cinderella Project strives to promote a positive body image and increased self-esteem by uniting girls in the state of Maine with fabulous and free new and gently used prom dresses.
-Founded in 2006, the Cinderella Project of Maine has “recycled” over 500 new and gently used prom dresses to girls all over the state.
+A: The Cinderella Project of Maine strives to promote a positive body image and increased self-esteem by uniting high school students in the state of Maine with fabulous and free new and gently used prom dresses.
+Founded in 2006, the Cinderella Project of Maine has “recycled” thousands of new and gently used prom dresses to girls all over the state.
 Dresses are taken in on donation, cleaned, steamed, and mended if necessary, and redistributed to high school girls in Maine absolutely free.

 Q: Is there a cost to get a dress?